TheFox/timr/README.md

 1. Clone `git clone https://github.com/TheFox/timr.git && cd timr`.
 2. Run `./bin/install.sh`.
 This creates the `timr` gem local and installs it.

-## Tasks
+## Task

-A Task can have a name and a description.
+A Task can have a name, a description, an estimation and hourly rate.
 A Task can have multiple Tracks.
 One Track can have only one Task as parent.
+So a Task represents a collection of Tracks.

+## Track

 A Track is atomic.
 It's the smallest time unit.
+This is where the time comes from.
 It's a time span presented by a begin date time and end date time.
 All date times are stored as UTC and converted temporary to your local timezone.

-When a Track gets *continued* or *restarted* it's actual a copy using the same message.
+## Stack

+The Stack holds Tracks.
+If you know [Git Stashing](https://git-scm.com/book/en/v1/Git-Tools-Stashing) it's very similar.
+Just for Tasks.
+The most recent Track is sometimes called the *Top Track*.
+It's either the current running Track or on `pause` the latest ran Track.

+When first starting a new Task, a new Track will be created and pushed to the Stack.
+When running the Stop command this Task will be removed from the Stack.

+You can push another Track to the Stack by running the Push command.
+It is like the Start command but without removing the previous Track from the Stack.
+The Push and Pop command is helpful when you need to work temporary on another Task.
+When running the Pop command the Top Track will be stopped and removed from the Stack.
+Further, the next Track on the Stack will continue immediately.

 ## Clients